 Minnesota Power continues to execute its renewable energy strategy through key renewable projects that will ensure we meet the identified state mandate at the lowest cost for customers.
-We expect 28 percent of the Company's total retail and municipal energy sales will be supplied by renewable energy sources in 2015
+We exceeded the interim milestone requirements and we expect 28 percent of the Company's total retail and municipal energy sales will be supplied by renewable energy sources in 2015.